lenskit/lkpy/docs/guide/migrating.rst

 Pandas data frame into a :py:func:`~lenskit.data.Dataset`, or one of the standard loaders such as :py:func:`lenskit.data.load_movielens`.
-:class:`~lenskit.data.DatasetBuilder` provides more fine-grained control over building datasets, including addition entity and interaction attributes.
+:class:`~lenskit.data.DatasetBuilder` provides more fine-grained control over building datasets, including addition entity and interaction attributes in the new :ref:`data-model`.

 While most LensKit data frame code still recognizes the legacy ``user`` and ``item`` columns from LensKit 0.14 and earlier, data frames of LensKit data